The A.G.E.N.T.I.C. Methodology

 Commerce-Urgent Brands

-Timeline Expectations: Measurable citation improvements by month 2, meaningful ROI by month 4, with full implementation typically requiring 3-6 months.
+Timeline Expectations: Measurable citation improvements by month 2, meaningful ROI by month 4, with full framework maturity typically requiring 3-6 months.

-AI platforms must recognize your entities, extract information cleanly, access transaction capabilities through protocols like MCP, ACP, AP2, A2A, and UCP, and receive reinforcement through continuous optimization.
+AI platforms must recognize your entities (Graph), extract information cleanly (Equip), connect to commerce layers through protocols like MCP, ACP, AP2, A2A, and UCP (Network), validate accuracy through continuous tracking (Track), and corroborate authority via external consensus (Influence).
 Each phase strengthens the others rather than functioning independently.

 Frequently Asked Questions

-What happens during the initial Audit phase of the AGENT framework?
+What happens during the initial Audit phase of the AGENTIC framework?

 The Audit phase is a deep diagnostic dive into your brand's current standing within the AI ecosystem.
 We identify visibility gaps, citation inaccuracies, and missed opportunities across major platforms like ChatGPT, Perplexity, and Google Gemini.
 This data-driven baseline allows us to prioritize high-impact optimizations that immediately improve how AI models perceive and recommend your business.